PiyushKBhattacharyya/Self_Training/Unix/Networking Tools/Network configuration and troubleshooting commands in Linux/README.md

 ---

-## 1. ping (Packet Internet Groper)
+## 1. 🟢 ping (Packet Internet Groper)
 Tests network connectivity between your system and another host.
-- Checks if the destination is reachable.
+- ✔️ Checks if the destination is reachable
-- Measures round-trip time (RTT).
+- 📉 Measures round-trip time (RTT)

 **Example:**
 ```bash